MIKEINTOSHSYSTEMS/MIKEINTOSHERP/README.md

 * **Standalone**: As most people use their implementation.
 With Odoo's source code inside the container. **This is the default**
 * **Hosted**: A more practical deployment for **development**, as the HOST (where docker is installed) has the source code, and each container uses this single source.

-MIKEINTOSHERP is integrated with **VSCode** for fast development and debugging, just install the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+Dockerdoo is integrated with **VSCode** for fast development and debugging, just install the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 > By default this approach does not use the modules availables at the `./custom` directory, as this uses Docker's hosted volumes approach which is considerably slow on Mac and PC.
 If you'd like to use it this way, just uncomment `./custom:${ODOO_EXTRA_ADDONS}:delegated` from the `dev-vscode.yml`